anotherempty/svelte-brick-gallery/README.md

 # Svelte Brick Gallery

-An image gallery (masonry-like) component for svelte
+A masonry-like image gallery component for svelte

 [See the Demo](https://anotherempty.github.io/svelte-brick-gallery/)